Bavarian language: Geographical distribution and dialects

 Differences are clearly noticeable within those three subgroups, which in Austria often coincide with the borders of the particular states.
 For example, each of the accents of Carinthia, Styria, and Tyrol can be easily recognised.
 Also, there is a marked difference between eastern and western central Bavarian, roughly coinciding with the border between Austria and Bavaria.
 In addition, the Viennese dialect has some characteristics distinguishing it from all other dialects.
 In Vienna, minor, but recognizable, variations are characteristic for distinct districts of the city.

 Before the expulsion of Germans from Czechoslovakia, the linguistic border of Bavarian with Czech was on the farther side of the Bohemian Forest and its Bohemian foreland was Bavarian-speaking.

+Alternatively, there are four main dialects: